 If you have an iOS device, you know how important and useful the backup is.
 You may be curious about which backup is better.
 Local or Cloud?
 In most cases, the local backup is better.
 This article explains why a local backup of your iOS device is much better than iCloud.

 Taking a backup of an iOS device is very easy. iTunes and some third-party tools have made it very straightforward.
-Some users also backup on iCloud.
-But, Many people prefer keeping the backup in their PC or Mac.
+Some users also back up on iCloud.
+But, Many people prefer keeping the backup on their PC or Mac.
 If you are unsure which option you should choose, you can see the next section of this article.

 Table of Contents